-How to make puffy paint for kids that is actually puffy!
-This recipe is easy to make and lots of fun!
-Updates by our Associate Editor, Andrea Martelle
+Learn how to make puffy paint for kids that is actually puffy!
+This recipe is super easy to make and so much fun to create with.

-Also, don’t miss the wonders of microwave puffy paint, which, lo and behold, is actually puffy.
-It puffs up before your eyes and stays puffy to the touch.
+Best of all, this puffy paint puffs up before your eyes and stays puffy to the touch.

 Here’s a video showing it in action!
 And don’t forget to scroll down for the recipe!